I didn’t get to sail this weekend, but I spent a lot of time following (and not following) Rimas.

 He supposedly left with six months of food seven-ish weeks before, but no one knows how much of that was just cocktail garnishes.
 The days ticked by and he crept toward Fiji, surprising many with the apparent intentionality of his course.
 Sailing to Fiji presents many problems, however.

 Rimas was entering a patch of the South Pacific that is not wide-open water as one might imagine, but instead filled with many low-lying atolls and jagged coral reefs.
-No one is exactly sure what Rimas is carrying for navigation this time around, but it’s historically been limited: no paper charts, cheesy electronic maps not unlike a hiker’s GPS, and scant battery power to use the electronic charts.
-From what I understand, many of the charts for this area aren’t that great under the best of circumstances; a lot of them are based on the British Admiralty Charts from ages ago.
+No one is exactly sure what Rimas is carrying for navigation this time around, but it hasn’t historically included paper charts or any sort of marine chartplotter.
+It’s been limited to a cheesy handheld GPS (in the style of what a hiker would carry) and scant power to use it, plus whatever text-based guidance he can get through DMs on his DeLorme.
+From what I understand, many of the charts for this area aren’t that great under the best of circumstances, often based on the British Admiralty Charts from ages ago.
 Rimas continued to ramble on semi-coherently about book deals and month-old soup.
 He then posted this message:

 I i would like to soy good night.
 From my boat island lamolamo 154 miles but nneed for to to turn to southwest i do not want i a continue more to to the west